 You may have strict work hours already set by your employer or your work day may be more flexible.
 Whatever the case is, you should decide what your work hours will be in advance and do your best to stick to it.
 Avoid starting your work day whenever you feel like it or taking up weird work hours just because you can.
 Deciding the hours that you will work will help you “get to work” on time, be productive during your work day and end your day at the appropriate time as well.

 2. Make A Daily Schedule

 It’s important to take a few minutes each evening to make tomorrow’s schedule.
 Of course you may have set calls and meetings that are already on your calendar, but writing down your daily to-do’s is important for time management.
 If you worked in an office previously, you probably had a routine and maybe a few sticky notes reminding you of daily tasks.
-Learn about this one time management technique that will help you increase your productivity and only take about 10 minutes to do each day.
+Learn about this time management technique that will help you increase your productivity and only take about 10 minutes to do each week.

 3. Reduce Work Creep

 “Work creep” is the idea that work can invade your personal or home life.
 This is an easy trap to fall into working from home so you should be aware of it.
 Having set hours and making a daily schedule are important ways to avoid work creep.
 Engaging in work related activities beyond your set hours can burn you out and reduce your productivity during your normal work hours.
 If you find yourself working longer than you ought to, try setting an alarm or calendar reminder 15 minutes before you should stop working to remind yourself to start winding down.
 Another way to reduce work creep is to have a spot where you work in your home that is separate from your usual home activities…